opendatateam/udata/docs/geopf.md

 All entrepôt entities belonging to the same fiche (uploads, stored data, metadata) carry the same `datasheet_name` tag so the platform groups them correctly.

+**Multiple resources of the same dataset** each get their own `stored_data` (different names), but the shared `datasheet_name` tag is what groups them back under one fiche despite that, and they share a single ISO 19115 metadata document, `sync_metadata` updating the existing `geopf:push:metadata-id` from the second push onward instead of duplicating it.
+This assumes all of a dataset's resources land in the same datastore; not enforced in code, only true today because cdata has no datastore picker yet (see Limitations).

 ## Authentication

-udata calls the entrepôt API **as the data.gouv.fr user who asks for it**, not as a shared service identity — géoplateforme grants access according to that user's own rights on the platform.
-This is a per-user OAuth 2.0 `authorization_code` link (udata is a confidential OIDC client of geopf's Keycloak, `sso.geopf.fr`, realm `geoplateforme`), driven by the frontend (cdata):
+udata calls the entrepôt API **as the data.gouv.fr user who asks for it**, not as a shared service identity: géoplateforme grants access according to that user's own rights on the platform.
+This is a per-user OAuth 2.0 `authorization_code` link (udata is a confidential OIDC client of geopf's Keycloak, `sso.geopf.fr`, realm `geoplateforme`), driven by the frontend (cdata).
+There is no anonymous route into the entrepôt API and no service-account credential; this applies equally to push and pull, neither has an unauthenticated path.

 | Step | Call | Kind |
 |---|---|---|